Lurking within the tunes that you already play are ideas waiting to be used.

 Take the standard Night and Day for example.

-A common way to approach improvising on that is to work out what key it’s in and what scales to use.
+A common way to approach improvising on tunes like this is to work out what key it’s in, look at the chords and figure out what scales to use.
 But pretty soon, all your improvisations and arrangements begin to sound the same.
 The same sounds, the same licks, the same SOLO.

 Now Night and Day is full of opposites.